Why Docker for Data Scientists

-If you are considering using Docker for data-science projects, in this series of blog posts, you'll find the conceptual advantages of migrating data-science/big-data/machine-learning projects onto Docker.
+If you are considering using Docker for data-science projects, in this post you'll find the conceptual advantages of migrating data-science/big-data/machine-learning projects onto Docker.

-In the first post, we start with the topic of team productivity.
+In the post, we start with the topic of team productivity.

 Based on my experience, teams using Docker experience a decrease in technical and communication friction, namely due to the following advantages that Docker offers: